Skip to main content

 Richard Haglund, Physics and Astronomy

-Researcher Interest and Skills: This project is well suited for a student interested in nanoscale materials synthesis and spectroscopy, optical physics or quantum optics.
+Researcher Interest and Skills: This project is well suited for a student interested in nanoscale material synthesis and spectroscopy, optical physics or quantum optics.
 A sophomore-level course in modern physics or optics provides sufficient background information.
 Experience with any of the following is a plus for this project: optical spectroscopy, lasers, LabView instrumentation and software, computer simulations and software (e.g., Matlab, Mathematica or C++), material characterization (e.g., X-ray diffraction) and microscopy.

 • Mechanochemistry and Catalysis